fvm-project/ednlang/README.md

 **ednlang** is a simple stack-based concatenative language implemented using [fvm](https://github.com/fvm-project/fvm).

+It has the following properties:

+- Simple stack-based language
+- Custom ops (like `fact` above) are inlined and called at runtime
+- No recursion limit - try running the factorial program for large values
+- Code is data is code - anonymous ops can be stored and called
+- Does not require a GC, being completely stack based

 ## Example

 Here's a ednlang program that calculates and prints `factorial(5)`: